 “And it shall be a statute to you forever that in the seventh month, on the tenth day of the month, you shall afflict – [commonly used for restraining from eating, fasting, emphasis mine] yourselves and shall do no work, either the native or the stranger who sojourns among you.
 30 For on this day shall atonement be made for you to cleanse you.
 You shall be clean before the Lord from all your sins.
 31 It is a Sabbath of solemn rest to you, and you shall afflict yourselves; it is a statute forever.
 Lev.
 16:29-31

 Do you see what occurred here?
-The “spiritual” standards of the followers of John the Baptist and the Pharisees allowed their view and value of fasting to mushroom into a standard by which to judge EVERYONE else, including Jesus, without having the Biblical basis for that standard.
+The “spiritual” standard that the followers of John the Baptist and the Pharisees created allowed their view and value of fasting to mushroom into a standard by which to judge EVERYONE else, including Jesus, without having the Biblical basis for that standard.
 In other words, they created a way to measure the spiritual loyalty of people apart from God’s approval and then applied it to everyone as if God had established it.
-The personal value they developed became a view they then enforced.
+The personal value they developed became a view they then enforced from God Himself.
 The end result was a warping of God’s character and priority (see Isaiah 58 to know the Lord’s perspective on what He intended for fasting to produce) that was then passed on to the people through the modeling of “spiritual” leadership that formed in the people of God a completely false understanding of the heart of God.
-By the time of Jesus’ ministry, this warped lens of what it means to be loyal to the Lord becomes a means by which the leadership of Isreal will call for the death of Jesus (see Mark 3:6).
+By the time of Jesus’ ministry, this warped lens of what it means to obey the Lord became a means by which the “spiritual” leadership of Isreal would call for the death of Jesus (see Mark 3:6).
 It is incredible to think that people who considered themselves to be “spiritual” would use their “spirituality” as an assault on Jesus.

 Never Made It Out Of The Garden